gutoomota/arcTouchAndroidChallenge/README.md

 ## Details

+> A Favorite system was made, in which the user can mark the movies he want to save localy.
+After saved as favorite, the movie will be available on the "star" button at the toolbar even when the phone is without network connection, as it's stored in a local database.

 > The Strings from TmdbApi.class were stored on a xml file and the API_KEY is Distributed on string_array to make it harder to reassemble in case of a reverse engineering on the .apk file

 > The Movie Search is being done by an url that was found at the TmdbAPI documentation page.